Interdisciplinary Pathways: Engaging Learners and Creating Opportunities

 The submission form asks for the following details, which you may wish to have ready:

-• The Type of Submission (Short Paper/Lightning Talk) and the sub-theme of the submission (/Other)
+- The Type of Submission (Short Paper/Lightning Talk) and the sub-theme of the submission (Pathways for Interdisciplinary Activities/Spaces for Creativity in Interdisciplinarity/ Collaboration to Support Interdisciplinary Opportunities/Wildcard)

-This is the eighth conference of this kind.
-Information regarding previous conferences can be found at this website: https://interdisciplinaryuk.net/.
+This is the ninth Interdisciplinary Learning and Teaching Conference and information regarding previous conferences can be found at this website: https://interdisciplinaryuk.net/.

 For further information please contact the conference organisers: